[Skip to Content]

 What Is Chlamydia?

-Chlamydia (pronounced: kluh-MID-ee-uh) is a sexually transmitted disease (STD).
+Chlamydia (pronounced: kluh-MID-ee-uh) is a common, curable sexually transmitted disease (STD).
+Treatment can stop the spread of the infection and help prevent long-lasting problems.

 What Are STDs?